ChristopherDebray/Portfolio_astro/src/content/work/project-management-system.md

 ## Laravel the magic one.

 > I wanted to re focus on back-end frameworks and dig deeper into it.

+Before this project, I was working more on the front-end on my personal project, trying to learn <strong>React</strong> for my Pokedex project.

 In my past experience, I used <strong>Symfony</strong>, another PHP framework.
 Initially, we worked with Symfony 4.4 on a monolithic project, utilizing <strong>JQuery</strong>, <strong>Bootstrap</strong>, and <strong>Webpack</strong>.
 Later, we embarked on a new project using Symfony 6.1, incorporating functional testing with PHPUnit, usage of <strong>API Platform</strong>, and more.